Kate Kearins

 Kate Kearins is a New Zealand business academic.
-As of 2018 she is a full professor at the Auckland University of Technology.
+She is a Professor at Auckland University of Technology.

 Academic career

 Kearins has multiple degrees from the University of Waikato, including a 1997 PhD titled 'Local government power relations : a genealogical study' and an MA in French from Massey University.
 She co-authored 'Thesis Survivor Stories: Practical Advice on Getting Through Your PhD or Masters Thesis' with Marilyn Waring.

 Since 2003 she has been working at Auckland University of Technology rising to full professor.